 Sheraton Grand Chennai Resort & Spa’s pastry chef, Rajesh Kandagatla has re-imagined vegan ice cream flavours.

-Brazil Nut Ice Cream
+Purple Potato and Brazil Nut Ice Cream

 80 gm Brazil nuts

 5 gm tapioca flour